BigShad/ROICalculation/README.md

-# ROICalculation an python application that helps calculation for home buyers.
+# ROICalculation a python application that facilitates calculation for home buyers.